vemundrefnin/digital-brain/content/_index.md

 ---
-title: 🧠 Vemund´s Digital Brain
+publish: 🧠 Vemund´s Digital Brain
 ---
-# _index

-This is my Digital Garden.
+This is my Digital Brain.

 Almost every note I take will be accessible here.
 It does not matter if it is related to work, school, feelings, opinions or if it is unfinished or not correct.